adamkurth/reborn_dev/doc/source/geometry.rst

     Schematic of a Pixel-Array Detector.

 The :class:`PADGeometry <bornagain.detector.PADGeometry>` class contains the data and methods needed to deal with "pixel-array detectors" (PADs).
-This detector is like a CCD and is assumed to consist of an orthogonal 2D grid of pixels.
-The 2D grid is described by the following vectors:
+This detector is assumed to consist of an orthogonal 2D grid of pixels.
+We specify the locations of detector pixels with respect to an arbitrary origin that is also the origin of the coordinates of the object that creates the diffraction pattern.
+Note that we always assume far-field diffraction, in which case an overall shift of the origin does not affect diffraction intensities (but this shift does effect the phases of the complex diffraction amplitudes).
+The 2D grid of pixels is described by the following vectors:

-:math:`\vec{t}` is the vector pointing from the origin to the center of the corner detector pixel that is assumed to be the first in memory.
+:math:`\vec{t}` is the vector pointing from the origin to the *center* of the detector pixel that is the first pixel in memory, which is a pixel at the corner of the PAD.

 :math:`\vec{f}` is the vector that points along the "fast-scan" direction.
 This is the distance and direction that points to the next pixel that is adjacent in physical space as well as in computer memory.
 The length of this